meliocool/alzheimerdetection/README.md

 ### Live Demo

 [![Alzheimer's Detection Demo Video](https://github.com/meliocool/alzheimerdetection/blob/main/image.png?raw=true)](https://youtu.be/12r6yzwfRIA)
-**Click the image above to watch a full demonstration of the application in action.**
+**Click the image above to watch a full demonstration of the application**

 ---

 ### Key Features

-* **Predictive Analysis:** Utilizes a trained `.pkl` machine learning model (initially exploring Random Forest and Logistic Regression) to provide potential risk assessments.
+* **Predictive Analysis:** Utilizes a trained `.pkl` machine learning model (initially exploring Random Forest and Logistic Regression) to provide potential risk assessments
-* **Intuitive User Interface:** A clean and responsive frontend built with React (JSX) ensures a seamless user experience for inputting health information.
+* **Intuitive User Interface:** A clean and responsive frontend built with React (JSX) ensures a seamless user experience for inputting health information
-* **Robust API Communication:** A Flask backend provides secure and efficient API endpoints for the frontend to send data and receive predictions.
+* **Robust API Communication:** A Flask backend provides secure and efficient API endpoints for the frontend to send data and receive predictions
-* **Real-time Feedback:** The application processes user input and returns prediction results with clear visualizations.
+* **Real-time Feedback:** The application processes user input and returns prediction results with clear visualizations

 ### Tech Stack